Principal Investigator

 Past Lab Members

 Nina Devine (2023 to 2024) - Lab manager and research assistant.
-Now a PhD student at Pennsylvania State University.
+Now a PhD student at Pennsylvania State University in the Department of Entomology.

 Riley Duncan (Summer 2024) - Undergraduate researcher.
 Currently working as part of the OSU's Arthorpod Collection's team.

 Madden Robertson (2024) - Undergraduate researcher.
-Now working on his own project in OSU's Department of Crop and Soil Sciences.
+Now working in OSU's Department of Crop and Soil Sciences.